nicky-code/News-API/README.md

 4.Your project must contain request(s) to the News API.
 5.Your project should follow the proper folder structure.
 6.Your application should be deployed to Heroku.
+7.The project should have a specs markdown file that displays the project's specifications.
+8.The model classes should have unittests to check for behaviour.
+The tests should pass.
+9.The project should have clear commit messages.
+10.The project should be polished in a portfolio-quality state